 That's the position that the 2011 Arizona ELL Teacher of the Year, Jennifer Glueck, found herself in the 2020 back-to-school season, so she's sharing with us just how 3 minor tweaks to her mainstream systematic phonics curriculum yielded results far beyond what anyone would think possible for students beginning the year below expectations.

-Along the way she and I both encourage you to join the free Level Up Your Readers' Achievement in the Next 5 Days challenge that Reading Simplified is hosting this October 18-22.
+Along the way she and I both encourage you to join the free Level Up Your Readers' Achievement in Just 5 Days challenge that Reading Simplified is hosting this October 3-7.
 During this challenge, teachers and parents all over the world will implement the first activity, Switch It, that Jennifer tried on Day 3 of this year that jumpstarted her students' success.

 Choose your own adventure: